Small Walk In Closet Organization Ideas

 Use all the vertical space you can for maximum small walk in closet organization

+It’s really important when you have a small walk-in closet to use as much vertical space as possible.
 We have pretty tall ceilings in our closet and much of that wall space wasn’t being used in the previous closet design.
 We opted to place our clothing rods as high as comfortably possible so that we could fit the maximum amount of clothing.

 Use baskets to store items in small walk in closets

 In the previous closet design, my handbags were stacked on the top of the wire shelves or on the floor hidden behind clothing.
 We added some ALGOT baskets for additional storage space for things like belts and accessories.
 I also placed baskets overhead for handbags and Matt’s military gear.
+You can also use things like small bowls, bins, and trays to store smaller trinkets or jewelry.

 Use all of the closet’s wall space